Standards of Student Behavior

 All SCF students enrolled in online instruction are subject to the same consequences of violations of College policy and disciplinary sanctions that are outlined in the SCF Student Code of Conduct.

 Conflict Resolution Procedure:

-Through College Procedure 4.10.01; Disciplinary Proceedings for Violation of Standards of Student Behavior, students who are alleged to have violated a College computer ethics code(s) will be given the opportunity to be informed of the allegation(s), and subsequently the opportunity to refute the allegation(s), make any statements or provide any evidence or mitigating circumstances related to the allegation(s).
+Through College Procedure 4.10.01; Disciplinary Proceedings for Violation of Standards of Student Behavior, students who are alleged to have violated a College computer ethics code(s) will be given the opportunity to be informed of the allegation(s), and subsequently the opportunity to refute the allegation(s), and make any statements or provide any evidence or mitigating circumstances related to the allegation(s).

-III.
-Campus Regulations for Students, Visitors and Organizations
+IV.
+Standards of Behavior for Students, Visitors and Organizations

 To ensure a desirable relationship with the community as well as the protection of all students, visitors and organizations, certain campus regulations and acceptable standards of personal conduct have been established.
 Students applying, registering and enrolling in any of the College's courses or programs are bound by all campus regulations which are essential to the effective, lawful, moral and orderly educational process.
 All campus regulations and codes of conduct are applicable to all students of the College, all persons engaged in employment either on the campus or on other property used for educational purposes by the College, all visitors, licensees, organizations and invitees.